-In addition to the Okta Sign-On Policy, there is a sign-on policy for each application that determines the extra levels of authentication that you may want performed before a user can access an application.
-The following are step-by-step instructions to configure an App sign-on policy to prompt a user for an MFA factor when the user is outside the United States.
+In addition to the Okta Sign-On Policy, there is an App Sign-On Policy for each application that determines the extra levels of authentication that you may want performed before a user can access an application.
+The following are step-by-step instructions to configure an App Sign-On Policy to prompt a user for an MFA factor when the user is outside the United States.

-Note: This example assumes that you have already set up a Dynamic Zone for the United States.
+Note: This example assumes that you have already set up a Dynamic Zone (opens new window) for the United States.

 From the Developer Console, select Applications.

 Select the app that you want to configure a Sign-On Policy for.
 In this example, we are using a Web App.

 Click Sign On and scroll down to the Sign On Policy section.

 Note: Some options described in this section may not be available in your org.
 To enable them, contact Okta Support (opens new window).

 Enter a Rule Name such as Prompt for an MFA factor when a user is outside the US.

 Select who the rule applies to in the People section.
 In this use case example, select The following groups and users:.

 In the Groups box that appears, enter the group that you want this rule to apply to.
 In this example, we are using Everyone.
 You can also add specific users that you want to include in the Users box.